pupba/LangChain-OpenTutorial/docs/12-RAG/10-Multi_modal_RAG-GPT-4o.md

 ## RAG

+Effectively retrieving relevant documents is a crucial step in enhancing response accuracy.

 ### Building the Retriever

-The retrieved documents must be assigned to the correct sections of the GPT-4o prompt template.
+The retrieved documents must be assigned to the correct sections of the ```GPT-4o``` prompt template.

 The following describes how to process Base64-encoded images and text and use them to construct a multimodal question-answering (QA) chain: